NOC-MSM/SEAsia/docs/source/EAfrica.rst

   * Check it still runs..
 OK
   * Remove bdy_mask.nc from namelist_cfg (Not sure how to build it).
 Check it runs.
 OK
   * Generate own domain_cfg.nc.
 Check it runs.
+OK

 ---